porkbrain/porkbrain.com/lib/porkbrain_web/templates/lectures/numenta.html.md

 #### Synapses
 - a typical neuron might have several thousand synapses
 - the large majority (perhaps 90%) of these will be on distal dendrites
 - In the past it was assumed that learning involved strengthening and weakening the effect or “weight” of synapses.
-However it's been observed that each synapse is somewhat stochastic (it won't reliably release neurotransmitter).Therefore the brain cannot depend on precision of individual synapse weights.
+However it's been observed that each synapse is somewhat stochastic (it won't reliably release neurotransmitter).
+Therefore the brain cannot depend on precision of individual synapse weights.
+There are often several synapses between the same neurons for redundancy.

 #### Neuron Output
 The output is a spike, or “action potential”.